gujincheng/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/SecureMode.md

 Setting `dfs.encrypt.data.transfer.cipher.suites` to `AES/CTR/NoPadding` activates AES encryption.
 By default, this is unspecified, so AES is not used.
 When AES is used, the algorithm specified in `dfs.encrypt.data.transfer.algorithm` is still used during an initial key exchange.
 The AES key bit length can be configured by setting `dfs.encrypt.data.transfer.cipher.key.bitlength` to 128, 192 or 256.
 The default is 128.

 AES offers the greatest cryptographic strength and the best performance.
 At this time, 3DES and RC4 have been used more often in Hadoop clusters.

-You can also set `dfs.encrypt.data.transfer.cipher.suites` to `SM4/CTR/NoPadding` to activates SM4 encryption.
-By default, this is unspecified.
-The SM4 key bit length can be configured by setting `dfs.encrypt.data.transfer.cipher.key.bitlength` to 128, 192 or 256.
-The default is 128.

 ### Data Encryption on HTTP